Wednesday, 05 August 2020

 If you happen to attend a street festival in Munich like the semi-annual Streetlife on Leopoldstraße or the annual Munich Sports Festival on Königsplatz watch out for a pink-blue food truck selling Cramer's Speiseeis in cones.
 The Cramers run a family-driven organic bakery cum pastry shop in Gauting near Munich, where they also make their ice-cream, so be brave when you're in the vicinity and give their spicy ginger or chocolate-chili varieties a try.

 The following places do no longer exist, even though you still might find references to them on the web:

-[Munich, Haidhausen, Schwabing, Werksviertel, Pasing, organic, ice-cream, coffee, cafe, Italian, bakeries, covid, corona]
+[Munich, Haidhausen, Schwabing, Werksviertel, Pasing, organic, vegan, ice-cream, coffee, cafe, Italian, bakeries, covid, corona]

 To find a place for an organic lunch, snack or a coffee break, both served and self-served, requires not more than keeping your eyes open.
 But the cultured evening out or a sumptuous weekend brunch can be a challenge if you don't know where to head for.

 If you opt for 100 percent organic food and drinks, without compromises, within the city boundaries the TL;DR reads La Trattoria.

 Given the French love for quality food one would expect all self-respecting French restaurants to use organic ingredients to a certain extent, but to actually find those which do proves to be harder than expected.
 In Munich head for brasserie La Bouche in Schwabing, a tastefully decorated place a few steps away from Münchner Freiheit.
 They promise to use organic ingredients throughout the menu, with three quite excusable exceptions: snails, seafood and Marsala wine.